MichaelHatherly/ReloadableMiddleware.jl/README.md

 _`Revise`-compatible hot-reloading middleware for web development in Julia_

-Development utilities for improving your development workflow when building web applications in pure-Julia.
+Development utilities for improving your workflow when building web applications in pure-Julia.
 This package integrates with `Revise` and `HTTP` to allow for automatic hot-reloading pages with "in-place" DOM-swapping rather than full-page refreshes.